 The main downside of porcelain veneers is that, unlike composite bonding, the process cannot be reversed.
 They also cost more than composite bonding.

 If you’re unhappy with how your smile looks why not come and talk to our experienced team about veneers and whether they’re right for you.
 We’re happy to answer any further questions about how veneers work.
-Call Macquarie Dental today on 02 9158 6273 or use our online booking service.

 Disclaimer: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner